pjhartzell/cloud-coreg/README.md

 # cloud-coreg

-An AWS implementation of [CODEM](https://github.com/NCALM-UH/CODEM), a tool for 3D data co-registration.
+An AWS implementation of [CODEM](https://github.com/NCALM-UH/CODEM), a tool for 3D data coregistration.

 CODEM spatially solves and applies a six or seven degree of freedom transformation to register a 3D area of interest (AoI) dataset to a 3D foundation dataset.
 The AoI and foundation datasets can be a digital surface model (DSM), point cloud, or mesh product.
 Refer to [CODEM](https://github.com/NCALM-UH/CODEM)'s documentation for supported formats.